 Effective use of cryptography requires key management, which refers to the all-encompassing activities in handling cryptography keys during the entire lifecycle.
 It is designed to defend against two attacks, which refer to the key exchange problem:

-Next, we move into the process of setting up, configuring and testing keying material, including hardware, software and cryptomodules.
+Next, we move into the process of setting up, configuring and testing keying material, including:

 We will explore this process in detail later, as it differentiates between symmetric private key cryptography and asymmetric public key cryptography.

-Now the key must be certified — an authentication using digital signatures (issued by third party certification authority) that unambiguously associate the key with the appropriate sources.
-Users are registered as the authorized members of the security domain to which these digital signatures may apply.
+Now the key must be certified — an authentication using digital signatures (issued by a third-party certification authority) that unambiguously associates the key with the appropriate sources.
+Users are registered as authorized members of the security domain to which these digital signatures may apply.

-Key usage is the process of ensuring operational availability of keying material during the applicable cryptoperiod of the keys.
+Key usage ensures the operational availability of keying material during the applicable crypto period of the keys.
 Depending on the type of key establishment protocols, the key may be temporary (session key) and need revocation at the expiration end of the digital certificate.

-Cryptography keys must be stored with a high degree of Confidentiality, Integrity and Availability (CIA).
+Cryptography keys must be stored with a high degree of confidentiality, integrity, and availability (the CIA triad).
 The storage location may not be an active memory but only acquired from an operational memory available to cryptographic algorithms.

 Mechanisms that allow authorized entities to update and retrieve the keys stored in the operational memory.
 This follows the principle of securing data at rest and is useful for reconstructing a key from archived keying information.